Two arbitrary-order constraint-preserving schemes for the Yang--Mills equations on polyhedral meshes: Numerical tests

 \section{Numerical tests}

 We present a numerical comparison of the convergence of the two schemes, as well as the exact constraint preservation that is expected.
+The tests were performed on a Dell Precision 5820 desktop with a 14-core Intel Xeon processor (W-2275) clocked at 3.3 GHz and equipped with 128 GB of DDR4 RAM, running Ubuntu 22.04.1 LTS.
 The discretisation setting is identical to that of \cite[Section 5]{Droniou.Oliynyk.ea:23}, which only contained tests for $k=0$ of the scheme pertaining to $\mathfrak N_1$.
 Here we expand on these results for higher orders ($k=0,1,2$), and also consider the performance in relation to the second discretisation.